 About Elevator Speech Training

-Elevator Speech Training is a service helping professionals be clear, memorable and convincing in important, time-limited situations (for example, when they raise money, interview for a job, or talk about their project or organization).
+Elevator Speech Training helps professionals be clear, memorable and convincing in important, time-limited situations (for example, when they raise money, interview for a job, or talk about their project or organization).

-Clients include businesses like Axel Springer, an international media company, but also foundations like Carnegie, Ford, JPB, and Knight, who have Marc train their own staff and their grantees.
+Clients include businesses like Axel Springer, an international media company, but also foundations like Carnegie, Ford, JPB, and Knight.

 Elevator Speech Training is operated by its founder, Marc Fest.